 Avis was always ready to visit; the coffee pot was always on!
 She believed in the Lord and healthy living.
 She was very family orientated, the best mother, loving grandmother, and devoted wife to Richard for over 63 years.
 She was kind to all.

-To send flowers to the family or plant a tree in memory of Avis Ruth (Powers) Evenson, please visit our floral store.
+To send flowers to Avis' family, please visit our floral store.